A simple and delicious black lentil salad with soft and earthy lentils, honey roast carrots, pomegranate, and crumbled feta.

 Put the cooked black beluga lentils, pomegranate seeds, feta and fresh mint into a salad bowl.
 Add the roast carrots when they are done and pour on the dressing.
 Toss it all together, plate up, serve and enjoy.

 - Don't crowd the carrots - the carrots will roast more quickly and evenly if you give them a little space.
-Use a large roasting dish or two roasting dishes to ensure they have some room.
+For best results, use a large roasting dish or two roasting dishes to ensure they have some room.

 - Check the doneness of the carrots - the roast carrots are done and have the best taste when you can easily put a fork through them.
 If in doubt try one to see.
 You might need to adjust the cooking time a little depending on your oven.